Montana-Media-Arts/sound-fundamentals/modules/week-1/_posts/2017-01-03-instructors.md

 For those eager to set up an appointment right away, you are more than welcome to visit during my office hours or arrange a Zoom meeting at your convenience.
 If possible, please send me an email before hand, outlining technical issues you wish to trouble shoot.

 -->

-I am looking forward to an exciting and productive semester with all of you!

 # Bio